Main Page

 It is important to remember that the submarines were just steel and machinery.
 It was the men who brought them to life and made them live.
 It is the men that gave them the romance, the mystery and the mystique.

 We have included a number of first-person accounts on some of the pages of what life was like aboard an S or R or even a K-class boat.
 There is also an account of what it was like being bombed on Sealion at Cavite Harbor in December, 1941.
-All this is most valuable since the men who sailed these boats have mostly commenced their own "eternal patrols".
+All this is most valuable since the men who sailed these boats have all commenced their own "eternal patrols".
 Preservation of these verbal images is important.

 Sailors, rest your oar!
-You stand relieved, we have the watch. ...and thank you!
+You stand relieved, we have the watch. ...and thank you!Acknowledgements

 Thanks also go to Dr. Richard Hendren for allowing us to publish his doctoral dissertation on the submarine H-1.
 It is an impressive work that covers not only the history of the H-class submarines but also outlines the archeology of H-1's wrecksite.